Preservation Awards

 Restoration of the ‘Exchange’ at the Wissahickon Inn - 2018 Winner

-In 1884, Henry Houston built the Wissahickon Inn, originally designed as a grand resort and now the architectural gem of Springside Chestnut Hill Academy’s 62-acre campus.
-The space immediately off the porch on the northeastern side of the building is known to the SCH Academy community as the Exchange.
-The name comes from the “exchange” of money that took place as hotel guests checked in and out.
+In 1884, Henry Houston built the Wissahickon Inn, designed initially as a grand resort and now the architectural gem of Springside Chestnut Hill Academy’s 62-acre campus.
+The space immediately off the porch on the northeastern side of the building is known to the Springside Chestnut Hill Academy (SCH) community as the Exchange.
+The name comes from the “exchange” of money as hotel guests check in and out.

-Restoration work to retain historic elements included the restoration of the millwork; installation of period lighting; refinishing the original hardwood floors; reconstruction of the reception desk and the replacement of all doors matching the original design; and uncovering transom windows, which were hidden for many years.
+Restoration work to retain historic elements included restoring the millwork, installing period lighting, refinishing the original hardwood floors, reconstructing the reception desk and replacing all doors matching the original design, and uncovering transom windows, which had been hidden for many years.
 Other work included plaster repair, painting, and significant electrical work.

-This project has resulted in a magnificent restoration to the original splendor of the main entrance to the Wissahickon Inn for all students, faculty, parents, alumni, and community to enjoy.
+This project has resulted in a magnificent restoration to the original splendor of the main entrance to the Wissahickon Inn, which students, faculty, parents, alumni, and the community can enjoy.